 - Violating copyright law is known as infringement.

-- Effect: What will the use do to the work, or the sale of that work
+What will the user do to the work,

 Adapted from "Copyright @ Brown: An overview for undergraduates” - https://it.brown.edu/sites/it/files/Copyright_FAQ_Undergraduates.pdf